 · The oil and gas sector is highly liberalized to attract private investment and to increase domestic production.

-· A number of policy reforms have been taken by the Government to remove obstacles to investment and incentivize oil and gas sector on the lines of ease of doing business, minimum government maximum governance and promote Make in India initiative.
+· A number of policy reforms have been taken by the Government to remove obstacles to investment and incentivize the oil and gas sector on the lines of ease of doing business, minimum government maximum governance and promote Make in India initiative.

 · Several private companies have emerged as important players in the past decade.
-Cairn India, produces more than 23% of India's crude oil production through its operation of major stakes in the Rajasthan and Gujarat regions and Krishna-Godavari basin.
+Cairn India produces more than 23% of India's crude oil production through its operation of major stakes in the Rajasthan and Gujarat regions and Krishna-Godavari basin.
 Reliance Industries Limited and Essar Oil have become major refiners.

 · It is a transparent and level playing field for Indian private/foreign investors and national oil companies — both enjoy the same fiscal and contract terms.

 · Supportive Government Regime — ease of doing business moved to sector-specific policy HELP (Hydrocarbon Exploration & Licensing Policy).
 Also to encourage private players and global oil companies, Income generated from the storage and selling of Crude Oil in Strategic crude oil reserves has been exempted from Income Tax.

 · Gas Initial is in place for Coalbed Methane (CBM) established at 9.8 Trillion cubic feet (Tcf) with the possibility of an upside.

 · 96 TCF of technically recoverable shale gas resources available in India.

 · Despite being a net importer of crude oil, India has become a net exporter of petroleum products by investing in refineries designed for export, particularly in Gujarat.

 · Investment opportunities are in the upstream, gas pipeline, City Gas Distribution (CGD) network, LNG Terminal, Petrochemical, and Refinery.